brownan/backathon/README.md

 Some backup systems (such as Borg) use variable sized chunks and a rolling hash to determine where to split the chunk boundaries.
 This has the advantage of synchronizing chunk boundaries to the content.
 Consider a fixed size chunk of 4MB.
-A large file that doesn't change will use the same set of objects every time.
+A large file that doesn't change will use the same set of blob objects every time.
 But what if a single byte is inserted at the beginning of the file, pushing all the rest down one byte.
 Now suddenly the chunks don't match previously uploaded ones, so the entire file is re-uploaded.

-With Borg, a rolling hash over the last 4095 bytes means the decision to split a file is only based on the last 4095 bytes before the split.
-If two files have the same 4095 byte sequence before a chunk, they will both have a chunk split in the same place, no matter where those 4095 bytes fall in the file.
+With a rolling hash over the last 4095 bytes like Borg uses, as files are scanned, the decision to split a file is based on the last 4095 bytes seen.
+If one file is split at a particular location, and another file has the same 4095 byte sequence somewhere in it, then there will be a chunk split there, no matter where those 4095 bytes fall in the file.

 This self-synchronization helps a lot to deduplicate large files whose contents is moving around.
 However, I believe this is rather rare.
 Consider